ChibiOS/ChibiOS/readme.txt

 *****************************************************************************

 *** Next ***
+- NEW: Integrated lwIP 2.0.3 and improved lwIP bindings.
 - NEW: The chconf.h configuration files now are tagged with the version number for safety.
 The system rejects obsolete files during compilation.